ethereum/portal-network-specs/README.md

 - [Chain History Network](./history-network.md)
     - Prior work: https://notes.ethereum.org/oUJE4ZX2Q6eMOgEMiQPkpQ?view
     - Prior Python proof-of-concept: https://github.com/ethereum/ddht/tree/341e84e9163338556cd48dd2fcfda9eedec3eb45
-        - This POC shouldn't be considered representative of the end goal.
+        - This POC should NOT be considered representative of the end goal.
 It incorperates mechanisms that aren't likely to be apart of the actual implementation, specifically the "advertisement" system which proved to be a big bottleneck, as well as the SSZ merkle root system which was a work-around for large data transfer which we now intend to solve with uTP.
 - [Transaction Gossip Network](./transaction-gossip.md):
     - Spec is preliminary
     - Prior work: https://ethresear.ch/t/scalable-transaction-gossip/8660
 - [Header Gossip Network](./header-gossip-network.md)
-    - Spec if preliminary
+    - Spec is preliminary
-- Canonical Indices Network:
+- [Canonical Indices Network]A(./canonical-indices-network.md)
-    - No specification has been written.
-Largely mirrors that of Chain History.
+    - Spec is preliminary.
+    - Network design borrows heavily from history network.